Quramy/simple-coverage-diff-action/README.md

 # simple-coverage-diff-action

-GitHub Action to write test coverage diff to your PR using [coverage-diff](https://www.npmjs.com/package/coverage-diff).
+GitHub Action to comment coverage diff to your PR using [coverage-diff](https://www.npmjs.com/package/coverage-diff).

 ## Usage